ivishalgandhi/techdocs/docs/programming/git/git-branching-guide.md

 ## Working with Remote Branches

 Remote branches are references to the state of branches on your remote repositories.
+Understanding the relationship between local and remote branches is crucial for effective collaboration.

+### Understanding Remote vs. Local Branches

+1. **Local branches** exist only on your machine
+2. **Remote branches** exist on the remote repository (like GitHub, GitLab)
+3. **Remote-tracking branches** are local references that represent the state of remote branches

+When you clone a repository, Git creates a local branch (typically `main`) and a remote-tracking branch (`origin/main`).
+These branches don't automatically stay in sync - you need to explicitly communicate with the remote to update them.

 ### Fetching Remote Branches